Ilan Shor: Convicted bank fraudster

-In the week preceding the 2014 Moldovan parliamentary elections, more than $750 million were extracted from the three banks between 24 and 26 November.
-A van belonging to Klassica Force, while transporting 12 sacks of bank files, was stolen and burned on November 27.
-Records of many transactions were deleted from the banks' computers.
+Auditors from Kroll Inc. reviewed transactions at the three banks with missing funds in November 2014.
+The report documents how companies tied to Shor gradually took control of the banks and then allegedly issued massive loans to affiliated companies.
+It concluded the three banks transferred at least 13.5 billion lei to five Moldovan companies affiliated with the Shor group, controlled by Shor, between November 24 and 26.

 In March 2015, Ilan Shor was suspected by the National Anti-Corruption Center (NAC) for his work in the Savings Bank.
 On 17 March 2015 he was questioned for 8 hours and anti-corruption officers seized his personal property.
-On May 6, 2015 Shor was placed under house arrest.
-As of 2015, Shor is allowed to move freely, after a period of house arrest.
+On May 6, 2015, Shor was placed under house arrest.
+As of 2015, Shor was allowed to move freely, after a period of house arrest.
 This is because he fully cooperated with the investigation.
 Despite this, he was allowed to register for electoral race for the mayor of city of Orhei, a contest in which he won 62% of the vote on June 14 local government election.

+In October 2015, Vlad Filat, former prime minister of Moldova and leader of the Liberal Democratic Party, was investigated for his involvement in the fraud and was accused of having taken bribes of about $250 million from Shor.
+On June 27, 2016, Vlad Filat was sentenced to 9 years in prison.

+Shor was sentenced to 7.5 years in prison in June 2017 for money laundering, fraud and breach of trust in relation to the banks.
+Shor was under house arrest pending an appeal and in 2019 fled to Israel.
+On 13 April 2023, the appeal court doubled the sentence to 15 years in prison in absentia on graft charges and froze all his assets.

+A key witness in the bank fraud case against Ilan Shor has retracted his original testimony during a deposition in a US court.